Printed-Robots/balancing_robot/README.md

 # Balancing Robot Version 1.0

 These are the CAD files, which are necessary to print your own balancing robot.
+Feel free to take a look at the [robot assembly file](RobotAssembly.stl) in this repository!

 ![Balancing Robot](robot.jpg)